 Figure 5-3.
 The Financial transactions accumulation register

 Now add dimensions, resources, and attributes to this register.

 Figure 5-4.
 The Data tab of the accumulation register

 Resources are the data that you are going to obtain from the register.
-For Financial transactions you need to know the amount of transactions.
+For Financial transactions, you need to know the number of transactions.
 Hence, only one resource of Number type named Amount is required.

 Dimensions refer to slices of information that is required to be obtained from the register.
 It is unlikely that you will be interested only in the overall balance.
 For example, to create a finance flowchart you may be interested in which events or people bring you most of the money, or which consume the most.
 To track this, you will need to have two dimensions Event and Person.

 Attributes keep additional information that accompanies each record in the register.
-For Financial transactions you will not use attributes.
-However, nothing prevents you from adding them to the register in future and then keeping any auxiliary information there.
+For Financial transactions, you will not use attributes.
+However, nothing prevents you from adding them to the register in the future and then keeping any auxiliary information there.